thbinder/mlops_sea_animal_classification/README.md

 ### Run your first AI pipelines 🧠
 -------------

-You first need to deploy the necessary infrastructure services mentioned above.
-Then, set up (or reset) the default ZenML Stack and update it to use a the various services available.
+Before running any pipeline you will need to do several things.
+First, set up (or reset) the default ZenML Stack and update it to use a the various components installed in the virtual environment.
 ```
 ./scripts/reset_zenml.sh
-./stacks/setup_local_stack.sh
+./infra/stacks/setup_local_stack.sh
 ```

+Then you will need to retrieve the data, for this purpose you can use the ingestion notebook in the exploration folder.
+To make it work you'll need to have your kaggle credentials.
+Alternatively, you can just go to the website and download the data manually.

-Once the stack is registered, you can train & deploy your first model with ZenML & MLFlow !
+Once the stack is registered and the data ready, you can train & deploy your first model with ZenML & MLFlow !
 ```
 ./scripts/run_continuous_deployment_pipeline.sh
 ```